 I like coconut too, but it’s fall and fall means pumpkin, right?
 Pumpkin haters will say no, but I go a bit pumpkin crazy from September to November.
 I enjoy it’s flavor and color, so I look for any and all opportunities to cook and bake with it.

-That brings me to my big bag of oats.
-See, sometimes I go a bit overboard with the bulk bins at the grocery store.
-Especially if they are in a one of those dispenser things with the handle that you pull down.
-Somehow, I intend on buying just 1 pound, but I end up with 3 lbs.
-Luckily, oats are super cheap and can be used in so many ways, so I always figure I’ll find a use for them.
+This brings me to my big bag of oats.
+Sometimes I go a bit overboard with buying stuff in bulk, but luckily, oats are super cheap and can be used in so many ways.
+I can always figure out a way to use for them.

 This time around, making granola was the perfect answer for my big bag of oats.
 I can make a huge batch and the family devours it.
 Most of them enjoy granola as a snack or as a topping on things like yogurt or ice cream.
 I love it as a cereal and this has been my breakfast for the last two days.

-The most delicious part of this Coconut Pumpkin Granola is the pumpkin mixture.
-It’s a sweet pumpkin mixture, that includes coconut oil, honey, pumpkin pie seasoning and more.
+The most delicious part of this Coconut Pumpkin Granola recipe is the pumpkin mixture.
+It’s a sweet pumpkin mixture, that includes canned pumpkin puree, coconut oil, honey, pumpkin pie spice and more.
 I mixed it up in my food processor, but you could also do this by hand or with a hand mixer.
-Whatever you prefer.

 You can stir the pumpkin mixture into the oat & pepita (pumpkin seed) mixture with a spoon, but I find it easier to use my hands.
-Plus, I like to squeeze small bits of oats together to create clusters because clusters are the BEST.
+Plus, I like to squeeze small bits of oats together to create clusters because clusters are the best thing about granola.

 As much as I would like this to be a pop-in-the-oven-and-forget-about-it recipe, it’s not.
 Don’t worry, it’s not hard to make, but it will take about 35-40 minutes and you’ll want to stir it every 10 minutes.
 The pans will want to be rotated too.

-After your granola bakes and cools, transfer to a air-tight glass jar or other food storage container.
+After your Coconut Pumpkin Granola bakes and cools, transfer to a airtight glass jar or other food storage container.
 It will keep for 10-12 days, but ours never lasts that long.